Table of contents

 He has said that he would like to visit Japan for the food and America also for the food.
 I haven’t done a post yet on my son’s food preferences, but I will.
 (Some of his food choices are unique).

-He hasn’t mentioned what state in America he wants to visit though.
-He does watch American shows at home, so is into using some American words at the moment.
-He has been calling me mom and calling sweets candy.
+My son hasn’t mentioned what state in America he wants to visit though.
+Although, he does watch American shows at home, so is into using some American words at the moment.
+Furthermore, he has been calling me mom and calling sweets candy.
 One American word that he has always used from a young age is “couch”.
 He refuses to call it a sofa.